 Composites Manufacturers Are Here To Help

 Find the right composites manufacturers for you and your production needs today.
-SMI is dedicated to growing and developing its core capabilities, as well as remaining on the forefront of advancing technologies in composite manufacturing.
+SMI has been dedicated to growing and developing the core capabilities, as well as remaining at the forefront of advancing composite manufacturing.
 For more on composites manufacturing and what to look for in manufacturers, check out our blog!